3box/ceramic-stats/README.md

 Login to `http://localhost:3000` with u: admin, p: admin

-Add Loki as a data source with url `http://docker.for.mac.localhost:3100` (may be different for non-mac users) or alternatively connect your Docker containers to the same network
+Add Loki as a data source with url `http://docker.for.mac.localhost:3100` (again, see note above if not on mac os)

 #### Create a dashboard